Dental Bone Graft – Procedure, Pain & Aftercare

 Dental Bone Graft

 Our bone cells can fix a break in our bone as long as it is not too large.
-However, a sizeable break, like a fracture, can result in significant bone loss, which demands a dental bone graft.
+However, a size able break, like a fracture, can result in significant bone loss, which demands a dental bone graft.

 Types of Dental Bone Grafts